Callaway Gardens: Mountain Creek Inn

 Mountain Creek Inn was originally a 274-room Holiday Inn off U.S. 27 built in the late 1950s.
 Around 1980 it was purchased by Callaway Gardens and renamed the Mountain Creek Inn.
 Later, the Conference Center was created along with the Mountain Creek Ballrooms.
 The Longleaf Ballroom could accommodate 450-500 people; the Cypress Room's capacity was 100 people; the Ironwood Courtyard perhaps 75 persons.
 In 2011 CEO Edward Callaway said the facility looked “old and tired,” attracting neither individuals or group travelers.From late 2012 to 2014 a $2.5 million in renovations was spent at the Mountain Creek Inn to upgrade rooms and the lobby.

 Renovation for the 30,000 sqft Lodge conference center was scheduled to begin in late 2019 and be ready in February 2020.
 Three buildings were demolished eliminating 115 hotel rooms.
 The facility once contained two swimming pools.
 The smaller pool sat right outside what was then called the Plantation Room Restaurant which was replaced with a paved courtyard and a koi pond.
-When asked what happened to the pool, a waitress responded, "I think some of the older ladies didn’t appreciate their husbands ogling over bathing beauties during their meals."